amaank404/denver-api/README.md

 It will be really helpful if you raise a issue on finding bugs, documentation issues and typos.

 Please do not use forums such as StackOverflow for asking questions related to this repository because this repository is not popular enough to be heard on forums.
-Please use this repositories GitHub issues.
+Please use this repositories Q/A in GitHub Discussions.

 ## Fixed Bugs
 ### 3.0.0